 Sandro Botticelli (1445 – 1510) was an Italian painter of the Early Renaissance who belonged to the Florentine School under the patronage of Lorenzo de’ Medici.
 His mythological masterpieces are his best-known works today.
 However, he painted a range of religious subjects and portraits.
 He and his workshop were primarily known for their many beautiful Madonna and Child paintings.

-He lived all his life in the same neighbourhood of Florence.
+He lived all his life in the same neighborhood of Florence.
 His only significant time elsewhere was the few months he spent painting in Pisa in 1474 and his work at the Sistine Chapel in Rome in 1481–82.

 The Story of Lucretia

 - Title: The Story of Lucretia

 - Dimensions 83.8 cm × 176.8 cm (33.0 in × 69.6 in)